Exploration of an Interdisciplinary Scientific Landscape: Introduction

+Our approach combine semantic communities analysis with citation network to extract features such as interdisciplinarity measures.
+Our contribution is original regarding previous works quantifying interdisciplinarity since it uses bottom-up community reconstruction both in the citation and in the semantic dimension.
+Our work naturally differ from studies in which the classification mapped is exogenous, such as institutional thesaurus as mapped by \cite{boyack2017thesaurus}. \cite{zhang2010journal} combines citation cluster with semantic analysis, but the semantic clusters are exogenous.
+We also differ from several previous work using endogenous semantic information, as \cite{vugteveen2014dynamics} for example only uses titles and combine them with references for the proximity measure, whereas we use more textual information with abstracts and a more refined method to extract keywords. \cite{bouveyron2016stochastic} uses both information simultaneously for the classification, capturing thus orthogonal dimensions with more difficulty.

-Our contribution is original and significant on at least two aspects : \begin{enumerate} \item we combine endogenous classifications in a network multilayer fashion, using semantic information ; \item a large dataset is constructed from scratch to study a journal not referenced in main databases, tackling both data retrieval and large scale data processing issues. \end{enumerate}
+Our contribution is original and significant on at least two aspects : \begin{enumerate} \item we combine endogenous classifications in a network multilayer fashion; \item a large dataset is constructed from scratch to study a journal not referenced in main databases, tackling both data retrieval and large scale data processing issues. \end{enumerate}

+\cite{light2014open} already introduced a large scale open database and associated tools for the study of science.
+Our work is complementary as our tool allow the retrieval of targeted data which may not be referenced in such databases.

 The rest of the paper is organized as follows : we describe in the next section the dataset used and the data collection procedure.
 We then study properties of the citation network and describe the procedure to construct the semantic classification through text-mining.
 We finally study complementary measures of interdisciplinarity obtained with the different classifications.